Alexander Haig: Falklands War

 In April 1982, Haig conducted shuttle diplomacy between the governments of Argentina in Buenos Aires and the United Kingdom in London after Argentina invaded the Falkland Islands.
 Negotiations collapsed and Haig returned to Washington on 19 April.
 The British naval fleet then entered the war zone.
 In December 2012 documents released under the United Kingdom's 30 Year Rule disclosed that Haig planned to reveal British classified military information to Argentina in advance of the recapture of South Georgia Island.
 The information, which contained the plans for Operation Paraquet, was intended to show the Argentine military junta in Buenos Aires that the United States was a neutral player and could be trusted to act impartially during negotiations to end the conflict.
-However, in 2012 it was revealed via documents released from the Reagan Presidential Library that Haig attempted to persuade Reagan to side with Argentina in the war.
+In 2012 it was also revealed via documents released from the Reagan Presidential Library that Haig attempted to persuade Reagan to side with Argentina in the war.

 1982 Lebanon War

 Haig's report to Reagan on 30 January 1982, shows that Haig feared the Israelis might start a war against Lebanon.
 Critics accused Haig of "greenlighting" the Israeli invasion of Lebanon in June 1982.
 Haig denied this and said he urged restraint.